Self-Supervised Vessel Enhancement Using Flow-Based Consistencies: Experiments

 \section{Experiments}

-We perform four experiments to evaluate our method.
-(1) We compare the performance of our approach with a few unsupervised methods for vessel segmentation: Frangi~\cite{frangi}, Sato~\cite{sato}, Hybrid Hessian~\cite{hessian} and Meijering~\cite{meijering} filters on two real 2D datasets.
-We use a Retina-UNet~\cite{retinaunet}, which is a supervised method, as an upper bound.
+We perform three experiments to evaluate our method.
+(1) We compare the performance of our approach with commonly used unsupervised methods for vessel segmentation: Frangi~\cite{frangi}, Sato~\cite{sato}, Hybrid Hessian~\cite{hessian} and Meijering~\cite{meijering} filters on four 2D datasets and two 3D datasets, all of which are publicly available.
 (2) We study the efficiency of learned representation for the downstream vessel segmentation task.
-To do that, we compare our method with a few generic self-supervised methods.
-(3) We examine the efficacy of the bifurcation loss in segmenting the regions around bifurcation points.
-(4) We study the sensitivity of our approach to noise on a synthetic 3D dataset.
-Finally, we present a qualitative assessment of our model on a real 3D dataset.
+To do that, we compare our method with existing self-supervised methods.
+(3) We examine the efficacy of the bifurcation loss in segmenting the regions around bifurcation points in 2D compared to methods which do not consider bifurcations.